Move Schedules: Fast persistence computations in coarse dynamic settings: Applications and Experiments

 \subsubsection{Natural images dataset}

-In the previous section, we outlined the computational theory of multidimensional persistence, including its relevance to our proposed move scheduling approach.
-In this section, we demonstrate the efficiency of our method on practical use case of multidimensional persistence: detecting the presence of a low-dimensional topological space which well-approximates the distribution of texture patches extracted from real-world image data.

 A common hypothesis is that high dimensional data tend to lie in the vicinity of an embedded, low dimensional manifold or topological space.
-An exemplary demonstration of this is given in~\cite{lee2003nonlinear}, who explored the space of $3 \times 3$ high-contrast patches extracted from Hans van Hateren's still image collection~\cite{hateren_schaaf_1998}, which consists of approximately 4,000 monochrome images\footnote{See \url{http://bethgelab.org/datasets/vanhateren/} for details on the image collection.} depicting various areas outside around Groningen (Holland).
-Motivated by applications to sparse coding applications, Lee et al.~\cite{lee2003nonlinear} was interested in how these natural image patches were distributed, in pixel-space, with respect to predicted spaces and manifolds.
-For example, one of the motivating questions of their research was whether there were any clear qualitative differences the distributions of patches extracted from from images of different modalities, e.g. optical versus range images.
-A major result from their work is that the majority of high-contrast image patches are concentrated around a 2-dimensional submanifold embedded in $S^7$.
-Supplemental experiments conducted by Carllsson et al.~\cite{carlsson2008local} using persistent homology confirmed that the distribution of high-contrast $3 \times 3$ patches is indeed well-approximated by a Klein bottle---around 60\% of the high-contrast patches from the still image data set are concentrated within a small neighborhood around a model of a Klein bottle which accounts for $\approx$ 21\% of the volume $S^7$, compared to the $\approx$ 84\% of volume of $S^7$ accounted for by the entire data set.
-Along a similar vein, in the context of sparse coding, Perea et al.~\cite{perea2014klein} introduced a dictionary learning framework for estimating and representing the distribution of patches from texture images.
+An exemplary demonstration of this is given in the analysis by Lee et al.~\cite{lee2003nonlinear}, who explored the space of high-contrast patches extracted from Hans van Hateren's~\cite{hateren_schaaf_1998} still image collection\footnote{See \url{http://bethgelab.org/datasets/vanhateren/} for details on the image collection.}, which consists of $\approx 4,000$ monochrome images depicting various areas outside Groningen (Holland).
+In particular,~\cite{lee2003nonlinear} were interested in exploring how high-contrast $3 \times 3$ image patches were distributed, in pixel-space, with respect to predicted spaces and manifolds.
+Formally, they measured contrast using a discrete version of the scale-invariant Dirichlet semi-norm:

+where $D$ is a fixed matrix whose quadratic form $x^T D x$ applied to an image $x \in \mathbb{R}^9$ is proportional to the sum of the differences between each pixels 4 connected neighbors (given above by the relation $i \sim j$).
+Their research was primarily motivated by discerning whether there existed clear qualitative differences in the distributions of patches extracted from images of different modalities, such as optical and range images.
+By mean-centering, contrast normalizing, and``whitening'' the data via the Discrete Cosine Transform (DCT), they show a convenient basis for $D$ may be obtained via an expansion of 8 certain non-constant eigenvectors, shown below:

+Since these images are scale-invariant, the expansion of these basis vectors spans the 7-sphere, $S^7 \subset \mathbb{R}^8$.
+Using a Voronoi cell decomposition of the data, their distribution analysis suggested that the majority of data points concentrated in a few high-density regions.